 Find it at > Shop 73-76 Dairy Produce Hall – Queen St, Melbourne

 Burger bar 8bit are best known for their delicious (and well-priced!) burger and hot dog menu.
+The reason it makes our Melbourne Travel Guide?
 It’s simple yet scrumptious!

 They have an awesome fit out and product packaging, with cool vibes and funky retro gaming vibes.
 We loved their limited edition Donkey Kong burgers, so be sure to keep an eye on their pop-up flavours.